mediaopt/paypal-commercetools-connector/README.md

 ## Instructions

-The [PayPal commercetools connector](https://marketplace.commercetools.com/integration/paypal) can be installed [directly from the commercetools marketplace](https://docs.commercetools.com/merchant-center/connect).
+The connector can be installed [directly from the commercetools marketplace](https://docs.commercetools.com/merchant-center/connect).

 To run the connector locally:

 - `cd paypal-commercetools-extension` or `cd paypal-commercetools-events`
 - run `yarn` to install the dependencies
 - insert commercetools and PayPal credentials to `.env` file
-- run `./bin/ngrok.sh` or `ngrok http 8080` to start ngrok and insert the dynamic url in the `.env` file as specified in post-deploy script
+- for paypal-commercetools-extension run `./bin/ngrok.sh` to start ngrok and insert the dynamic url in the `.env` file as specified in post-deploy script
-- run `yarn connector:post-deploy` to register the extension with the public ngrok url
+- for paypal-commercetools-extension run `yarn connector:post-deploy` to register the extension with the public ngrok url
 - run `ỳarn start:dev` to build the application

 ## Technology Stack